Arctic sea ice under threat – update 2

 Sea ice concentration is getting lower in many places and there is open water off the Siberian coast and in parts of the Beaufort Sea and Baffin Bay, as illustrated by the Uni of Bremen image on the right.
 Rising temperatures in the Arctic threaten to trigger massive loss of Arctic sea ice over the coming months.

-June 11 2023 | arctic sea ice under threat - update 1 | the arctic region plays a critical role in the earth's climate system, with its sea ice acting as a vital component.
-However, in recent years, the arctic sea ice has been facing significant challenges due to various factors linked to climate change.
-This update sheds light on the current state of arctic sea ice and the implications for the environment and global health. | wellcare world | climate change
+June 11 2023 | Arctic sea ice under threat - update 1 | The Arctic region plays a critical role in the Earth's climate system, with its sea ice acting as a vital component.
+However, in recent years, the Arctic sea ice has been facing significant challenges due to various factors linked to climate change.
+This update sheds light on the current state of Arctic sea ice and the implications for the environment and global health. | Wellcare World | climate change

 The image on the right, from polarportal.dk, shows very low Arctic sea ice volume for the time of year on June 8, 2023, already much lower than the volume on the same date for any of the four previous years.